In Exercises 9–14, write the binomial probability in words. Then,... | Channels for Pearson+

 Normal Distribution

 The normal distribution is a continuous probability distribution characterized by its bell-shaped curve, defined by its mean and standard deviation.
-It is significant in statistics because many phenomena tend to approximate a normal distribution due to the Central Limit Theorem, which states that the sum of a large number of independent random variables will be normally distributed, regardless of the original distribution.
+It is significant in statistics because many phenomena tend to follow this distribution due to the Central Limit Theorem, which states that the sum of a large number of independent random variables will approximate a normal distribution, regardless of the original distribution.

 Recommended video: